MaulanaMIkhsan/Agency-Sales-Analysis/README.md

 - CGK-MES and CGK-SIN as two of most demanding routes shows that the market is stable, whilst the first and second place on the list sees a significant declined.

 ![Region growth and demanding routes](https://github.com/user-attachments/assets/a39423bc-9173-46bc-b13f-68133ab224ef)

+### Recommendations

+Maximize Product Offerings

+- **Maintans and Grow New Travel Fair Concepts**: With the current format of the travel fair sees a positive growth for the company, we could try to innovate and improve the concept to reach more diverse markets.
+- **Prioritize Revitalize More Aircrafts**: Looking at the current growth, the company could optmizes more units to be revitalize to achieves more growths.

+***

+Enhance Operations Service

+- **